CyVerse-learning-materials/container_camp_workshop_2019/instructions_reporting/instructors.rst

 We will use `GitHub Flow <https://guides.github.com/introduction/flow/>`_ for updates: from the command line,

-	- fork container camp repository;
+	- fork the container camp repository;
 	- edit, change, add, etc;
 	- submit a PR;
-	- when ready to review & merge say 'ready for review & merge @cc2018'.
+	- when ready to review & merge, say 'ready for review & merge @cc2019'.

 It's important that all updates go through code review by someone.
 Anyone with push access to the repo can review and merge!